What is the Gospel - A Message about Faith and Repentance

 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

-Grace is God's unearned involvement saving you by granting realization, since we're dead in sin (Ephesians 2:1).
-Salvation, grace, and faith are God's gift—not works, lest we boast.
-We're fully His workmanship, created for good works He prepared.
-Christians are responsible with salvation, walking in those works.
+Grace is God's unearned involvement saving you by opening your eyes to this reality.
+You're dead in sin (Ephesians 2:1), unable to accept it.
+Salvation is God's gift—not works, lest anyone boast.
+We are fully His workmanship, walking in good works He prepared.

-The gospel also demands repentance.
+The gospel is also about repentance.
 Jesus' first message was "repent."
 He befriended sinners for their repentance, dying to save from sin, not in it.
-Realizing the gospel's truth reveals sin's ugliness and God's rightful Lordship.
-Repentance turns from self as lord to finding satisfaction in God.

 So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.
 Have nothing to do with foolish, ignorant controversies, for you know that they breed quarrels.
 And the Lord's servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth, and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.